-As was mentioned at the start of this page, the install technique for 'feNautilusScripts' [ one copy for many users ] is different from the technique for the other FE subsytems ('xpg', 'feAppMenus', 'feHandyTools').
+As was mentioned at the start of this page, the install technique for 'feNautilusScripts' [ one copy for many users ] is different from the technique for the other FE subsytems ('xpg', 'feAppMenus', 'tkGooies').
 The latter subsystems, by default, install in a subdirectory of the '$HOME/apps' directory.

 The technique for 'feNautilusScripts' is different because the Nautilus scripts need to be available from the '$HOME/.gnome2/nautilus-scripts' directory of each user, rather than from a 'central' directory like '/apps'.
-This is because that is where Nautilus looks for the scripts --- at least, the 2.x versions of Nautilus look there.
+This is because that is where the Nautilus file-manager program looks for the scripts --- at least, the 2.x versions of Nautilus look there.

 The installer (the 'app administrator') could copy the 'feNautilusScripts' file structure to each user's '$HOME/.gnome2/nautilus-scripts' directory.

 But the easier method (and more disk-space efficient method --- and a better method to facilitate easier updates or fixes or local-tailoring) is to make a link in each such user directory to a 'central' copy of the scripts.
 For example, after putting the 'feNautilusScripts' files in '/apps/feNautilusScripts' :